vipulnaik/working-drafts/lesswrong/miscellaneous-thoughts-on-handling-a-stressful-life.md

 *future* (via anticipation).

-In general, a more balanced perspective across the past, present, and the future seems best for a higher quality of decisionmaking.
+In general, a more balanced perspective across the past, present, and the future seems best for a higher quality of decision-making.
 Also, acute stresses or anxieties can sometimes be driven by excessive focus on one of the past, present, and future, at the expense of the other two.
 Taking all three into consideration can paint a more holistic